fusionauth logo

 You will also need to have a list of realms that you want to move and their names.
 You can find their names in the administrative user interface:

-The keycloak realm screen.
+The Keycloak realm screen.

 Make note of each realm name containing users you want to migrate.
 You may migrate one, many or all realms depending on your requirements and larger migration plan.